Foz

 Foz (/gl/) is a town and municipality in the A Mariña Central comarca in the Galician province of Lugo.
-It has been historically linked to the Ancient Province of Mondoñedo and also linked to the arrival of Briton immigrants during the Dark Ages (5th and 6th centuries) fleeing by sea from the British Isles (see Bishop Maeloc, Britonia and San Martiño de Mondoñedo).
+It has been historically linked to the Ancient Province of Mondoñedo and also linked to the arrival of Briton immigrants during the 5th and 6th centuries, fleeing by sea from the British Isles (see Bishop Maeloc, Britonia and San Martiño de Mondoñedo).
 It has 9800 inhabitants.
 It borders the coastal municipalities of Burela and Barreiros, and the inland municipalities of Lourenzá, Mondoñedo, O Valadouro, Alfoz, and Cervo.

 Foz is a coastal town on the shores of the Cantabrian Sea at the mouth of the river Masma, which forms the Foz estuary, with an approximate area of 100 km².

 Although Foz was previously a fishing village, most of its economic resources now come from tourism.

 Etymology

 The name Foz comes from the Latin word faux which graphically describes the river mouth of the Masma river; Foz is the Galician term for base level.